AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 }
 </code></pre>

 Essentially the function accomplishes the same thing similar to the previous version.
-Similarly to it's little brother, we're stepping in a spiral around our initial hexagon, gradually going outwards.
+Similarly to it's little sibling, we're stepping in a spiral around our initial hexagon, gradually going outwards.
 Here we also keep track of our position with the x and y variables:

 <pre><code>y = y - radius * cos(side * angle);
 x = x - radius * sin(side * angle);
 </code></pre>

 The variable 'side' being the indicator that tells us in which direction we need to step next (multiplying the angle).
 Now the inner for loop just needs to be able to determine how many steps we need to take before we are required to increment the side variable and change direction.

-This happens in the condition statement of the for loop and is a bit heavy to digest, so let's go through it step by step!
+This is accomplished in the condition statement of the for loop and is a bit heavy to digest, so let's go through it step by step!
 Let's have a look at what this calculation does:

 <pre><code>floor((side+4)/6)+(side%6==0)
 </code></pre>